dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 - Allocation of resources (compute nodes, CPU cores, memory, time, etc.) based on user requests.
 - Starting, executing, and monitoring jobs on the cluster.
 - Building a queue for existing resource requests.

-As a rule of thumb for resource allocation:

-- The more resources (CPUs, GPUs, RAM, and time) a task requires, the longer it takes for the job to start.
-- To minimize wait time, you should determine in advance (as accurately as possible), which resources are actually needed for the respective task.

 The *Controlhost* is your login node and the place where you submit jobs to the workload manager (i.e., Slurm) for execution on the compute nodes.